rodrdan/microservices-07-mySQL/microservices-accounts/accounts/README.md

 Set-up for container environment

-1. "localhost" in properties will not work -> in docker-compose.yml and application.yml
+1. docker-compose.yml -> create new services (db) + add db connection env var. to ms services
-2.
+2. create new images of ms and config-server